 Your website will benefit because users will see schema markup on the search engine results page (SERPs) in the form of rich snippets.
 It’s a way to liven up your search results with valuable data like star ratings, price, in-stock versus out-of-stock.
 With users being able to see this information directly in the SERPs, it could help your site gain a click over a competitor.

-What are the Benefits Schema Markup?
+What Are the Benefits of Schema Markup?

 Schema markup is an effective tactic to boost page click-through rates and maximize exposure for the brand as organic real estate begins to shrink.